gousiyabanubeedi/blockchain-Based-Voting-System/README.md

 6.Add network to the metamask. ( Network name - Localhost 7575, RPC URl - http://localhost:7545, Chain ID - 1337, Currency symbol - ETH)

-7.Open MySQL and create database named voter_db.
-(DON'T USE XAMPP)

-8.In the database created, create new table named voters in the given format and add some values.
+7.Open MySQL and create database named voter_db.- In the database created, create new table named voters in the given format and add some values.
-9.Install truffle globally
+8.Install truffle globally
-10.npm install -g truffle
+9.npm install -g truffle
-11.Go to the root directory of repo and install node modules 12.npm install
+10.Go to the root directory of repo and install node modules 11.npm install
-13.Install python dependencies
+12.Install python dependencies
-14.pip install fastapi mysql-connector-python pydantic python-dotenv uvicorn uvicorn[standard] PyJWT Usage
+13.pip install fastapi mysql-connector-python pydantic python-dotenv uvicorn uvicorn[standard] PyJWT Usage
 Note: Update the database credentials in the ./Database_API/.env file.
 Open terminal at the project directory

-15.Open Ganache and it's development workspace.
+14.Open Ganache and it's development workspace.
-16.open terminal in project's root directory and run the command
+15.open terminal in project's root directory and run the command

 16.truffle console - then compile the smart contracts with command 17.compile - exit the truffle console